SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 - lyndon b johson and w post watergate means we get info

 - cia was on a short leash, if they had plans to move against, then washintion would know
+	- he didnt, and thus, CIA was not involved.
+	- cia admitted that they didnt have a connection
 -